Meet the Calgary Zoo's Green Team

 Introducing composting & recycling for all visitors

-Launching on Earth Day, April 22, 2016, all guests will be able to compost and recycle while visiting the zoo.
-New bins have been installed throughout the grounds, complete with new signage to point what items go where.
+Launched on Earth Day, April 22, 2016, guests are encouraged to compost and recycle while visiting the zoo.
+These bins are installed throughout the grounds, complete with new signage to point what items go where.
 Have a question about our new three-stream bins?
-Talk to a staff member wearing an, "Ask me about composting" button or check out our handy guide What Goes Where (PDF – 591K)
+Check out our handy guide What Goes Where (PDF – 591K) and read our latest news release on our one-year anniversary since launching the bins.

 Current Green Practices